-For many diabetic patients, tingling and numbness in your feet and toes is a normal occurance.
-This effect on your feet is labeled diabtic neuropathy,and if these feelings of tingling and numbness affect your feet and hands in the absence of diabeteis, it is referred to as peripheral neuropathy.
+For neuropathy patients, tingling and numbness in your feet and toes is a normal occurance.
+If you are diabetic, this effect on your feet is labeled diabetic neuropathy, and if these feelings of tingling and numbness affect your feet and hands in the absence of diabetes, it is referred to as peripheral neuropathy.
 Although there are many types of periperal neuropathy, diabetes is the main cause and accounts for the majority of cases in the country of neuropathy.
-Sometimes a person may not be aware that they have diabetes, and peripheral neuropathy may be the first indication and may trigger testing and a diagnsosis.
+Sometimes a person may not be aware that they have diabetes, and peripheral neuropathy may be the first indication and may trigger testing and a diagnosis.

 Factors that contribute to diabetic neuropathy include how long you have had diabetes, how tightly hyperglycemia is controled, and also other factors such as hyperlipidemia and the amount of albumin ( a type of protein) excretion.
 Obesity is a contributing factor as well.
 However researchers have come out with recommendations regarding proper nutrition as an augment to controling diabetes and the common complications associated with it.